 Differential withdrawal rates between study arms in a trial may complicate interpretation of the findings, especially if there is divergence between intention-to-treat and on-treatment results.
 If study participants cross over between treatment groups after reaching a study endpoint (for example, disease progression in cancer) the ability of the trial to report unbiased comparisons for longer-term ‘effectiveness’ outcomes (for example, overall survival) is compromised.

 4. Administration of trial comparator differs from usual practice

-Although the usual care (or standard of care) medicine for the healthcare system is included as a comparator in the trial, its administration in the study (for example, dose, dose titration/escalation, frequency, route of administration, monitoring) may differ from usual practice in the country of interest.
+Although the usual care (or standard of care) medicine for the healthcare system is included as a comparator in the trial, its administration in the study (for example, dose, dose titration/escalation, frequency, route of administration, monitoring) may differ from usual practice in the healthcare system of interest.
 This may raise concerns about the transferability of study results to (local) usual practice.
-In some cases the clinical background and skill level of the administering clinicians may be important.
+For some medicines the clinical background and skill level of the administering clinicians may be important.